yinkalario/General-Purpose-Sound-Recognition-Demo/README.md

 General purpose sound recognition demo.

 ## Download models
 This is a demo based on our AudioSet work.
 Please download trained models from https://zenodo.org/record/3576599, and save models in **models** folder.
+Please also check our AudioSet work on https://github.com/qiuqiangkong/audioset_tagging_cnn, where the model of this demo is trained.

 ## Run
 Simply run